Patnem Beach Goa: Restaurants, Yoga, Things To Do & Where to Stay

 There’s very little to do in Patnem Beach aside from eating, sipping on fruity drinks, swimming in the sea, reading a book, watching the sunset, or doing yoga if that’s what you’re into.
-And rinse.
-And repeat.
+Rinse and repeat.
 And that’s exactly what brought me there for the second time in a few years.

 Maybe I could have done a little extra research on the best beaches of Goa, but oh well.
 Goa is famous to some for the party scene, but you’ll find none of that in Patnem Beach.
-What you’ll find however is a short stretch of clean and soft sand lined with beach huts and shack Patnem Beach restaurants that are dismantled at the end of every season.
+What you’ll find however is a short stretch of clean and soft sand lined with beach huts and restaurant shacks that are dismantled at the end of every season.
 So don’t be surprised if things aren’t aligning quite right with Google Maps – a lot isn’t aligning quite right in India anyway 😉

 Patnem Beach is a five-minute scooter ride away from neighbouring town Palolem and the vibe is rather similar in both places.
 Palolem possibly has more of a nightlife going on.
 I picked Patnem as it was quieter, but made the trek to Palolem almost daily to visit some of the great vegan-friendly restaurants there.
 I suggest getting a scooter if you decide to make Patnem your base such as I did.
 You can get them for as little as $5 per day in many places.
 It’s also nice to explore the neighbouring area once you get bored of Patnem’s single road.

-Here’s a little guide from my experiences in Patnem Beach.
+Here’s a little guide from my experiences in Patnem Beach, south Goa.

-Patnem is in South Goa, 45 kilometres from Marago and 78 kilometres from Panaji, the state capital.
+Patnem is in South Goa, 45 kilometres from Margao and 78 kilometres from Panaji, the state capital.
 The region’s main city, Canacona, is 12 km away.
-The nearest train stations are Madgaon and Canacona.
-Goa Airport is about an hour and a half away.
-Note that there is no public transport.
-There is a prepaid taxi counter near the exit of the arrivals area where you can book your taxi to Patnem Beach.
-Try talking to other travellers queuing there, you may luck out on a carpool opportunity.
-Uber and Ola, unfortunately, do not work in Goa currently.
+Dabolim Airport is about an hour and a half away.
+There is a prepaid taxi counter near the arrivals exit where you can book a taxi straight to Patnem.
+Try talking to other travellers in the queue, you may luck out on a carpool.
+Uber and Ola do not work in Goa.

 Cash in Patnem Beach